-The forms must be filled in for each proposal using the templates available in the Submission System.
-Some data fields in the forms are pre-filled based on the previous steps in the Submission wizard.
+The forms must be filled in for each proposal in the submission system.
+Some data fields in the forms are pre-filled based on the previous steps in the submission wizard.

-- General information
+1 - General information

-Topic Type of action Call Type of Model Grant Agreemen t Acronym Acronym is mandatory Proposal title Max 200 characters (with spaces).
-Must be understandable for non-specialists in your field. · Note that for technical reasons, the following characters are not accepted in the Proposal Title and will be removed: <>" & Duration in months Estimated duration of the project in full months.
-Fixed keyword (0) Fixed keyword I ixed ney nerd Free keywords Enter any words you think give extra detail of the scope of your proposal (max 200 characters with spaces).
-Abstract he Work Programme programme managen nformation.
-Use plair rovide the reader with a clear understanding of the objectives of the proposal, how they will be achieved, This summary will be used as the short description of the proposal in the evaluation process and in come to committees and other interested parties.
-It must therefore be short and precise and should not contact typed text, avoiding formulas and other special characters.
-If the proposal is written in a language other sion of this abstract in the Part B (technical description) of the proposal. nmunications nin confidentia to the al Has this proposal (or a very similar one) been submitted in the past 2 years in response to a call for proposals under any EU programme, including the current call?
-A 'similar' proposal or contract is one that differs from the current one in minor ways, and in which some of the present consortium members are involved.
-O No Please give the proposal reference or contract number XXXXX- X Version of template e used Page 4 of 24 Last saved dd/m m/vvvv HH: mm
+ection 1 provides basio arts are marked in blue c data on the proposal.
+It can be filled in by contacts of the coordinator.
+Other participants may view this s e. ection only.
+I Read-only Topic Type of action Call Type of Model Grant Agreement Acronym Acronym is mandatory Proposal title Max 200 characters (with spaces).
+Must be understandable for non-specialists in y our field.
+Describer Note that for technical reasons, the following characters are not accepted in the Proposal Title and will be pe removed: <>"& Duration in months Estimated duration of the project in full months.
+Fixed keyword г Fixed keyword Free keywords Free keywords Enter any words you think give extra detail of the scope of your proposal (max 200 characters with spaces).
+Abstract the Work Programme. programme managen information.
+Use plain rovide the reader with a clear understanding of the objectives of the proposal, how they will be achieved, This summary will be used as the short description of the proposal in the evaluation process and in comment committees and other interested parties.
+It must therefore be short and precise and should not contain typed text, avoiding formulas and other special characters.
+If the proposal is written in a language other training of this abstract in the Part B (technical description) of the proposal. munications n confidentia to the al for proposals un al (or a very similar one) been submitted in the past 2 years in response to a call der any EU programme, including the current call?
+A 'similar' proposal or contract is one current one in minor ways, and in which some of the present consortium members are involved.
+O Yes ○ No Please give the proposal reference or contract number XXXXX- X